Irvise/AEiC2024-Community/slides.md

 - Difference between formal & organised community and the _Outer Wilds_

+- Being efficient, fostering and selling Ada

 - _Bob Dylan - The Times They Are A-Changin'_

-- Being efficient, fosterin and selling Ada

 - Future?
 Hopefully a bright one!